muhammadusman60065/An-Iot-an-Machine-Learning-Approach-to-diabetes-care/README.md

 Firebase Hosting

-GitHub Pages (with build step)
+GitHub Pages (with a build step)

-Typical deployment steps

-Build the project:

-npm run build
-Deploy the generated output using your chosen hosting provider.

-Can I connect a custom domain?
+Custom Domain Setup
-Yes.
-After deploying the project, you can connect a custom domain through your hosting provider’s dashboard by configuring DNS records (usually A or CNAME records).
+A custom domain can be connected through your hosting provider by configuring DNS records (A or CNAME records) in the provider’s dashboard.

 Summary
-The project is fully managed through GitHub
+Project is fully managed via GitHub

-Code can be edited locally, directly on GitHub, or via Codespaces
+Multiple professional editing workflows supported

-Built with modern, industry-standard frontend technologies
+Built with modern frontend technologies

-Deployment and domain configuration are hosting-provider independent
+Deployment is flexible and platform‑independent